About us

 Secretary | The Netherlands

-Maarten joined COMMEET shortly before his retirement from Zuyd University of Applied Sciences in Maastricht, The Netherlands, where he worked as a lecturer of English and a coordinator of internationalisation.
+Maarten joined COMMEET shortly before his retirement from Zuyd University of Applied Sciences in Maastricht, The Netherlands, where he worked as a lecturer of English a coordinator of internationalisation, among other tasks.
 He was keen to devote some of his time and energy to voluntary work after retiring, the call from COMMEET coming at just the right moment.
-Maarten firmly believes communities should help themselves moving forward to a better future for all; the COMMEET approach of preparing them for this self-empowerment therefore fits him like a glove.
+Maarten firmly believes communities should help themselves to move forward towards a better future for all; the COMMEET approach of preparing them for this self-empowerment fits him like a glove.

 • LinkedInRob Braeken